sosoyan/trRefsUpdater/README.md

 ###Installation

-Just clone trRefsUpdater.py and userSetup.py to your maya scripts directory, or if you already have userSetup.py, then add this lines above.
+Clone this repo into your maya scripts directory, or if you already have userSetup.py, then add this lines above.

 ```bash
 import maya.utils as utils